ericoporto/ags-manual-wiki/EditorView.md

 - _Insert frame before this_

-  Useful when you added your animation and forgot first frame was the idle frame.
+  Useful when you added your animation and forgot that the first frame is the idle frame.

 - _Insert frame after this_